Preserving food is a time-honored past time that has become popular again. Here are step-by-step directions all about hot water bath canning.

 - Canning jars, bands and lids

+- Fill with water.
 Pour in enough water to cover the jars, making sure there is at least one inch of water over the top of the tallest jar.
-Cover your canner and bring water to a boil.
-Depending on altitude, this might take up to 30 minutes.

 Always start with room temperature water.
 You never want to add glass jars to a pot of boiling water because you can crack or shatter the jars.
 When the water has reached a full rolling boil, keep the jars in the canner for an additional 10 minutes.